 To ensure ATIP reports are delivered to those persons FRA authorizes, the Survey Director only delivers the TGIR reports to FRA Track inspectors.
+In absence of the FRA Inspector being on board the Survey Director has the authority to hand out TGIR's to the railroad on board.
 It is the responsibility of the FRA Track Inspector to authorize distribution of a sufficient quantity of reports (paper or electronic) to the railroad representative on board.
 Additionally, the Survey Director enters into the survey log the name, contact information, and the number of reports the railroad representative receives.
 The survey log is retained and kept on file with the daily survey documentation.
 If a FRA inspector is not on board, the Survey Director will provide a report to the accompanying railroad representative.